MJ Melendez Player Props: Royals vs. White Sox

 MJ Melendez At The Plate

-- Melendez has seven doubles, a triple, three home runs and 12 walks while batting .200.
+- Melendez is hitting .211 with seven doubles, a triple, four home runs and 13 walks.

-- In 9.7% of his games this season, he has homered, and 2.3% of his trips to the plate.
+- He has gone deep in 12.1% of his games this year, and 2.9% of his trips to the dish.

+- In 24.2% of his games this year, Melendez has tallied at least one RBI.
+In five of those games (15.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.